Poecilia sphenops: Taxonomy

 P. sphenops is placed in the subgenus Mollienesia (mollies) according to the prevailing taxonomic classification of species within the genus Poecilia, and more precisely within the shortfin molly clade, so named because they have a shorter dorsal fin than the sailfin mollies.

 All shortfin mollies were once considered local variants of a highly polytypic P. sphenops species distributed from the Río Grande basin in north-eastern Mexico to the coast of Venezuela, but currently prevailing view is that the shortfin mollies constitute the P. sphenops species complex of around 13 distinct species.
-The P. sphenops complex is sometimes further divided into a P. sphenops complex comprising species from the Atlantic slope and a P. mexicana complex from the Pacific slope.
+The P. sphenops complex is sometimes further divided into a P. sphenops complex comprising species from the Pacific slope and a P. mexicana complex from the Atlantic slope.
 P. sphenops is frequently confused with P. mexicana; the two species, as well as the respective complexes, differ in the shape of their inner jaw teeth, which are tricuspid in P. sphenops and unicuspid in P. mexicana.